darkterminal/mylibsqladmin/docs/LRI.md

 The most common method for securing remote connections:

 1. Generate an authentication token on your LibSQL server
-2. In MyLibSQLAdmin, enter the token in the "Authentication Token" field
+2. In MylibSQLAdmin, enter the token in the "Authentication Token" field
 3. Optionally specify a custom header name if your server uses a non-standard header

-Example connection with custom token header:
+Example connection configuration with custom token header:

 ```json
 {